jshores281/GIT_TRIX/README.md

 git branch -D [local branch]
 </pre>

-creates new branch and switches to it WITH changes made in current branch = AWESOME! (forgets to change branch after coding in master)
+creates new branch and switches to it WITH changes made in current branch = AWESOME!.
+##### (if forgets to change to test branch after coding alot in master)
 <pre>
 git checkout -b [new-branch-name]
 </pre>